 Melissa is an interdisciplinary artist working across collage, assemblage, installation and social engagement.
 Through a hybrid of mediums, her practice is dedicated to preserving and celebrating the histories of African and Caribbean diasporas within contemporary media.

-Today, she expands upon an immersive body of work that evokes the fragility and diversity within the black community.
-Melissa’s work has been exhibited at The Biggs Museum of American Art and supported by residencies including ArtCrawl Harlem, Chrysalis Institute for Emerging Artists, and The Alliance of Artist Communities.
-She is currently a recipient of the Zea Mays Printmaking mentorship program.
-Melissa's work has been written about in several publications, including Black Enterprise, Forbes, Essence, and Refinery 29.
+Today, she expands upon an immersive body of work "Handle With Care" which amplifes the urgent call for compassion, empathy, and genuine concern within Black communities.
+Melissa’s work has been exhibited at The Biggs Museum of American Art and supported by residencies including ArtCrawl Harlem, Chrysalis Institute for Emerging Artists, and The Alliance of Artist.
+Melissa's work has been written about in several publications, including Black Enterprise, Forbes, Essence, and Modern Luxury.
 She is currently attending the Maryland Institute College of Art pursuing her MFA.
-She serves as a Director of Creative Innovation & Ideation for sk.ArtSpace.
-Melissa shares her time between Brooklyn, NY and Baltimore, MD.
+Melissa shares her time between NY and Baltimore, MD.